jamieobrett/heatMetab/README.txt

-10-14-2023
+11-5-2023

 heatMetab.py is a small program that automates metabolomics data pathway visualization.
-It takes processed metabolomics data and a curated metabolite pathway map (or the default) along with user-defined parameters and displays the metabolites in that map by color-coded change magnitude and fill-coded significance.
+It takes processed metabolomics data and a curated metabolite pathway map (or the default) along with user-defined parameters and displays the metabolites in that map by color-coded change magnitude and fill-coded significance (a "heatplot").

 ############################################################################
 INSTALLATION